gmarimon98/dd-srd/content/optional-rules/tactical-combat.md

 ## Abilities

 The GM can give players and other combatants one or more abilities that grant special bonuses or rules in grid combat.
-The following are thematic example abilities for a medieval fantasy campaign.
+The following are thematic example abilities for a medieval fantasy campaign:

-A barbarian might have the following abilities:
 * **Rage**: Now you’ve made me angry.
 Once per combat, when you take stress, you can enter a rage to gain +2 attack for the rest of combat.
 * **Knockback**: Your blows send tremors through the ground.
 Whenever you deal damage to an enemy, you can move them one or two spaces directly away from you.
 Once per turn, if you move the enemy into an obstacle or another combatant, instead deal one damage to both.

-A herbalist witch might have the following abilities:
 * **Potion Seller**: You keep your party well-stocked with potions.
 Gain +1 support.
 When you support an ally, you can spend their support in addition to your own.
 * **Vengeful Hex**: You should know better than to mess with a witch.
 Once per combat, when an enemy deals stress to you, you can hex it to deal one damage to it, regardless of range.

-A crossbow-wielding rogue might have the following abilities:
 * **Deadeye**: No target is too far.
 When making a ranged attack, you can increase your range by one or two.
 * **Into the Shadows**: You’re hard to pin down.
 Once per combat, on your turn, you can enter stealth to become invisible and untargetable by enemies until the start of your next turn.

-A combat medic might have the following abilities:
 * **Miracle Worker**: You’ve brought your friends back from the brink of death.
 Gain +1 support.
 Once per combat, on your turn, you can recover one stress for an adjacent OUT ally.
 They are no longer OUT.
 * **Combat Gurney**: You know how to get someone out of trouble (or into it).
 When you move, you can drag a willing ally adjacent to the space you were just in into that space.

-An arcane artist might have the following abilities:
 * **Runic Tattoo**: Your rune glows with power.
 Once per combat, on your turn, you can mark a target ally with a powerful tattoo to grant them +1 attack and +1 defense for the rest of combat.
 * **Still Life**: Your art is so realistic it leaps off the page.
 Twice per combat, on your turn, you can place down an illustrated piece of terrain that functions as an obstacle.
 Any combatant can spend their main action to remove it.
+* **Flying**: You can ignore terrain on the ground.
+* **Explosive End**: When you become OUT, you deal one stress or damage to each combatant adjacent to you.